arbazkhan97/navbar/README.md

-# this is a responsive navbar
+# This is a responsive navbar